akosba/jsnark/README.md

 	`$ sudo apt-get install oracle-java8-installer`

 Verify the installed version by `java -version`.
-In case it is not 1.8 or later, try `sudo update-java-alternatives -s java-8-oracle`
+In case it is not 1.8 or later, try `$ sudo update-java-alternatives -s java-8-oracle`

-- To install Junit4: `sudo apt-get install junit4`
+- To install Junit4:

+	`$ sudo apt-get install junit4`

-### Installation Instructions
+### jsnark Installation Instructions

-- Install the prerequisites of jsnak and libsnark.
-- Note: Don't clone libsnark from `https://github.com/scipr-lab/libsnark`.
-Make sure to use the modified libsnark submodule within the jsnark cloned repo in the next step.
 - Run `$ git clone --recursive https://github.com/akosba/jsnark.git`

-- In the cloned repository run:
+- Run:

 	`$ cd jsnark/libsnark`

 	`$ ./prepare-depends.sh`

 	`$ make`

-The makefile is modified to produce the one needed executable for the interface.
+The makefile has been modified to produce the one needed executable for the interface.
 The executable will appear under src/interface

 - Compile and test the JsnarkCircuitBuilder project as in the next section..

 ### Running and Testing JsnarkCircuitBuilder